effiemincer/database_mini_proj/README.md

 - The function queries the `Notifications` table, filtering by `ReaderID`.
 - It orders the notifications by `SentDate` in descending order and limits the result to the most recent notification.
 - The result includes the message text (`Message_`), the `SentDate`, and a boolean (`IsRead`) indicating if the notification has been read.

-##### Considerations:
-- If there are no notifications for a reader, the function will return `NULL` values.
-- The function assumes that the `Notifications` table stores notifications with a timestamp for when they were sent.

 ---